akshay-kulshrestha/ai-interview-simulator/README.md

 │ └── history.html # Past session history
 ├── reports/ # Generated PDF reports
 └── data/ # SQLite database (created at runtime)

+## Setup

+### 1. Install dependencies

+pip install -r requirements.txt

+### 2. Set up environment variables

+Copy `env.example` to `.env` and fill in any required values.

+copy env.example .env

+### 3. Install and start Ollama

+This project runs its AI analysis locally via [Ollama](https://ollama.com).

+winget install Ollama.Ollama

+In one terminal window, start the Ollama server (leave this running):

+ollama serve

+In a separate terminal, pull the model this project uses:

+ollama pull llama3.2

+### 4. Run the app

+python app.py

+Then open `http://127.0.0.1:5001` in your browser.

+## Notes

+- The app expects Ollama to be running at `http://localhost:11434` — if you see a "warm-up failed" or "Ollama unreachable" error on startup, make sure `ollama serve` is running and `llama3.2` has been pulled.
+- `.env`, the SQLite database, and `__pycache__/` are excluded from version control via `.gitignore` — they're either secrets or regenerated automatically at runtime.